Darke County License Hearing Guide

 Possible Outcomes

-- Suspension Overturned: If the hearing officer finds that the state failed to meet its burden of proof, the suspension will be overturned, and your driving privileges will be restored.
+- Suspension overturned: If the hearing officer finds that the suspension was not warranted, your driving privileges will be reinstated.

 Hardship/Restricted License in Ohio